-The Motor Carrier Safety Unit (MCSU) is currently staffed as follows: 36 troopers, 12 corporals, 5 sergeants, 2 lieutenants, 1 captain, 3 full time and 3 part time civilian and Retired Law Enforcement Officer (RLEO) office staff employees dedicated to the Motor Carrier Safety Unit.
+The Motor Carrier Safety Unit (MCSU) is currently staffed as follows: 46 Troopers, 10 Corporals, 5 Sergeants, 1 Lieutenant, 1 Captain, 3 full time and 3 part time Civilian and Retired Law Enforcement Officer (RLEO) office staff employees dedicated to the Motor Carrier Safety Unit.

-MCSU personnel funded by the MCSAP Basic/Incentive grant are broken down as follows: 1 part time civilian and 2 RLEO office staff employees, 3 full time civilian, 20 troopers, 9 corporals, 5 sergeants, 2 lieutenants, and 1 Captain.
+MCSU personnel funded by the MCSAP Basic/Incentive grant are broken down as follows: 2 part time civilian and 1 RLEO office staff employees, 3 full time civilian, 30 Troopers, 6 Corporals, 5 Sergeants, 1 Lieutenant and 1 Captain.

-The MCSU has a Size & Weight Enforcement Section funded by the Alabama Department of Transportation (ALDOT) consisting of 16 troopers and 3 corporals.
+The MCSU has a Size & Weight Enforcement Section funded by the Alabama Department of Transportation (ALDOT) consisting of 16 Troopers and 4 Corporals.
 Each person assigned to Size & Weight Enforcement has successfully completed North American Standard Part "A" and Part "B" inspection courses.
 While their primary responsibility is the enforcement of size and weight laws, their routine day allows for completion of roadside inspections which contribute to the yearly inspection totals.
 All costs, including salaries, associated with Size and Weight Enforcement are funded by the Alabama Department of Transportation (ALDOT).

 The MCSU has a New Entrant/Compliance Unit.
-It consists of 5 troopers, 1 corporal, 1 sergeant and 1 part time RLEO office staff employee.
+It consists of 4 Troopers, 1 Corporal, 1 Sergeant and 1 part time RLEO office staff employee.
 While their primary responsibility is conducting New Entrant Safety Audits, their routine day allows for completion of roadside inspections and these numbers contribute to the yearly totals.

-The MCSU utilizes non MCSAP funded ALEA Highway Patrol Troopers (CVE) and local law enforcement officers (COPS) to further enhance the division's mission and goals.
-The CVE program consists of 100 ALEA funded Troopers assigned across the state and are certified to conduct level II and III inspections.
-The COPS program is comprised of 38 law enforcement officers from 21 agencies, outside ALEA, certified to conduct level II and III inspections.
+The MCSU utilizes non MCSAP funded ALEA Highway Patrol Troopers (CVE) and local law enforcement officers (COPS) to further enhance the MCSU's mission and goals.
+The CVE program consists of 99 ALEA funded Troopers assigned across the state and are certified to conduct level II and III inspections.
+The COPS program is comprised of 37 law enforcement officers from 20 agencies, outside ALEA, certified to conduct level II and III inspections.